 - stomach pain or upset.

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
-You may report side...
+Call your doctor for medical advice about side effects.
+You may report side effects to...

 What are the precautions when taking romiplostim (Nplate)?